A Systematic Search for Active Galactic Nucleus Flares in ZTF Data Release 23: Catalog Demographics

+Since ALeRCE provides a large number of subclasses, we regroup them into five broad categories: SN, AGN, QSO, blazar, and other.
+In the AGNFCC, approximately 40\% of the flares can be matched with corresponding ZTF alert classifications, while this proportion increases to 70\% in the AGNFRC.
+This result demonstrates that the stricter selection criteria applied in the refined catalog are effective in identifying more reliable flares.
 Figure \ref{fig:ZTFAlert} shows the classification results of AGN flares in both catalogs.
 In the AGNFCC, the majority of flares are classified as QSOs, followed by AGNs and blazars.
 In the AGNFRC, the proportion of QSOs decreases, while the fractions of AGNs and blazars increase, mirroring the trend observed in Figure \ref{fig:AGNType}.
 As for SN, which represents a transient source rather than AGN-related variability, its proportion remains relatively small but increases slightly from AGNFCC to AGNFRC.